stellar/django-polaris/docs/sep6_and_sep24/index.rst

 Template Extensions
 ^^^^^^^^^^^^^^^^^^^

-Polaris uses Django's template system for defining the UI content rendered to users, and templates can be written in such a way to allow others to override and extend them.
-Specifically, Polaris' templates have the following inheritance and directory structure:
+Polaris uses Django's template system for defining the UI content rendered to users, and these templates can be written in a way that allows others to override or extend them.
+Specifically, Polaris' templates have the following inheritance structure:

 - ``templates/polaris/base.html``
     - ``templates/polaris/deposit.html``